Probate Q&A Series

 How can I determine my rights to a family property in North Carolina?

 Determining rights to a family property in North Carolina involves understanding legal ownership and the deceased’s intentions if they left a will.
-If ownership is clear, for example, only the deceased’s name is on the deed, the property typically forms part of the estate or is at least listed on the probate application.
+If ownership is clear, for example, only the deceased’s name is on the deed, the property typically forms part of the estate or is at least listed on the estate inventory.

 If you’re dealing with complex family dynamics or unclear property ownership, a professional assessment is necessary.
 A detailed investigation might include checking title deeds and reviewing family wills.
-The legal process might require filing a petition with the estate court to determine legal ownership before asset distribution.
+The legal process might require filing a petition with the clerk of superior court or another court of competent jurisdiction to determine legal ownership before asset distribution.

 • Check the property deed to confirm ownership details.